What's Up? (4 Non Blondes song): Certifications

+Release history

 DJ Miko version

-Italian disc jockey DJ Miko covered the song as a dance track in 1993 (retitled without the question mark) with vocals provided by British singer Louise Gard.
+Italian disc jockey DJ Miko covered the song as a dance track in 1993 (retitled without the question mark) with vocals provided by Italian singer Maria Capri.
+Capri does not appear in the music video nor on stage, as British performer Louise Gard lip-synched to Capri's vocals during live performances.
 Although the song was released as a stand-alone single, it later appeared on DJ Miko's sole album, The Last Millennium, in 1999.
 DJ Miko's version was a modest hit in Europe in late 1993 and early 1994, reaching number five in Italy and Spain, number 13 in Finland, and number 17 in Sweden.

 The cover was released worldwide in mid-1994, peaking at number six on the UK Singles Chart and number eight on the Irish Singles Chart.
 On the Eurochart Hot 100, "What's Up" reached number 21.
 In the United States it reached number 58 on the Billboard Hot 100 chart and number 19 on the Billboard Dance Club Songs chart.
 In the Australasia region, "What's Up" was popular in New Zealand, reaching number 23 on the RIANZ Singles Chart, but it was a commercial failure in Australia, reaching number 92 on the ARIA Singles Chart.

 Critical reception

-James Masterton wrote in his weekly UK chart commentary, "The biggest new hit of the week comes straight from the clubs.
+In his weekly UK chart commentary, James Masterton wrote, "The biggest new hit of the week comes straight from the clubs.
 After setting dancefloors alight for weeks, this rather pointless dance remake of the 4 Non Blondes track crashes straight into the Top 10.
 As a dance track it seems to work alright but of course pales in comparison with the original which made No.2 in July last year."
-James Hamilton from British magazine Music Weeks RM Dance Update described the song as a "truly bizarre galloping cheesy Eurodisco remake of the 4 Non Blonde's strangulatedly wailed 1993 smash".
+James Hamilton from Music Weeks RM Dance Update described the song as a "truly bizarre galloping cheesy Eurodisco remake of the 4 Non Blonde's strangulatedly wailed 1993 smash".
+Mark Frith from Smash Hits gave it three out of five, noting that "keeping the lead vocal line and adding a techno techno techno backing is an interesting experiment, and it partly works too."
+He concluded, "It has enough cheek and novelty value to probably be a hit."